 Tinder came to in India in 2016 and since then picked up like hotcakes.
 The dating app reported 7.5 Mn daily swipes in 2018 in India.
 Interestingly Delhi, Mumbai, Bengaluru and Gurugram also came up in the app’s 10 most ‘super liked’ markets globally for 2018.

 The dating app market in India has seen many players coming in recent years including Tinder, Grindr, Bumble, Hinge, Coffee Meets Bagel, QuackQuack and OkCupid, as well as local platforms such as TrulyMadly.

 “India is a rapidly changing landscape of social and cultural realities with no time in recent history as exciting as the present.
 The rise of women in the workforce, and the internet/mobile revolution allowing access to information have brought about a change in mindset,” OkCupid CMO Melissa Hobley told Inc42.

 More than 57 Mn daters have used OkCupid since it was founded in 2004, and today its user base span 113 countries around the world.
-In India, The New York-based platform has more than a million users and also facilitates 25K dates per week.
+In India, The New York-based platform has more than a million users.

 How Tech Helps Women Founders Get The Edge